-When installing a pool, most people wonder if an automatic pool cover is worth the money.
+When installing a pool, most people wonder if an automatic pool cover is worth the cost.
 For this type of purchase, it’s always a good idea to weigh out the pros and cons.
 We installed one this past Spring as we were installing our fiberglass pool.
 I have to say we’ve been extremely happy with our cover but wanted to give you all the information so you can decide if it is the best decision for you.

 What is an automatic pool cover?